Promoting local agriculture on Salt Spring Island & Southern Gulf Islands by acquiring, managing and leasing land for farming.

 - VOLUNTEER: Individuals who wish to support this worthwhile project with some volunteer hours or equipment please contact us.

-- DONATE: we are fundraising to build the Farm Centre on Beddis Road.
+- DONATE: we are fundraising to build The Root.
 Learn more about this project here.
 Please pitch in!
 Visit Canada Helps to make a tax deductible contribution to Salt Spring Farmland Trust.

 - STAY IN TOUCH: Sign up for our mailing list & get updates from SSI Farmland Trust

-The Farm Centre will be a new resource for Salt Spring Island farmers, food producers and the community.
+The Root will be a new resource for Salt Spring Island farmers, food producers and the community.
 It will be a centrally-located processing, distribution and storage centre for local farm food, operated on a break-even basis as an incubator for increased local food production.

 Our aim is to increase production on Salt Spring by making it easier for local growers to bring their harvest to market, add value to it and connect with consumers on the island and in the surrounding region.
 READ MORE >>